AIS-CSD/Magellan/README.md

 # AIS Magellan Library
 AIS Magellan Library is designed for connect to Magellan IoT Platform.
-The library is using Software Serial for communication with Arduino board.
+The library is using Software Serial for communication with NB-IoT BC95 Shield board.

+### supported board and hardware competible

+  Arduino UNO please use software serial on pin8=RX pin9=TX and pin4=RST Arduino MEGA please use software serial on pin48=RX pin46=TX and pin4=RST NUCLEO_L476RG please use Hardware serial on pin2=RX pin8=TX and pin4=RST

+### Installing Prerequisite Library
+	- Altsoftserial

 ### Call Library:
 	#include "Magellan.h"